The Millenium

 The English calendar was established by the Venerable Bede at the start of the eighth century.
 He used the Dionysius year count, but with the autumn equinox starting the year.

-The Gregorian reform of the calendar was implemented from 1st January 1582 in most of western Europe which became the start of the new year, but not in the British Isles.
+The Gregorian reform of the calendar was implemented from 1st January 1582 in most of western Europe (by missing 10 days in October) which became the start of the new year, but not in the British Isles.
 Pope Gregory XIII corrected the Julian year of 365 days and 6 hours by 11 minutes and 14 seconds by skipping the leap year if the year was divisible by 100 unless it was divisible by 400.
 England changed to the Gregorian calendar in 1752 deleting the 11 days from September between the 2nd and 14th (1752 had 355 days).
 Thus Christmas should have occured 11 days later (January 6th also known as Old Christmas Day), but the date of December 25th was retained.
-The date of the equinox and solstice now occur on the 21st or 22nd (depending on the leap year cycle), but midsummer's day remains on the 24th June.
-The start of the financial year which had coincided with the calendar year now starts 11 days later on April 5th.
+The date of the equinox and solstice now occur on the 21st or 22nd (depending on the leap year cycle), but midsummer's day remains on the 24th June (Midsummer is one of the four quarterdays - and Lady Day, Midsummer, Michaelmas, and Christmas - see below).
+Feast days were not adjusted, but fairs were so that fairs that had occured on feast days were now 11 days later.
+The start of the financial year which had coincided with the calendar year now starts 11 days later on April 6th.
 Note that the different countries in Europe have moved to the Gregorian calendar at different times.
 The Eastern Orthodox churches still use the Julian Calendar where every fourth year is a leap year and so are now 13 days behind the Gregorian calendar.
 The oriental Orthodox churches use a modified Gregorian calendar where century years are only leap years if dividing by 9 leaves a remainder of 2 or 6.